 Melbourne Herald 23 May 1891

 It must have been a huge undertaking for Ma to pack up the house in London, offload furniture and organise the passage.
 During this same period Johnny’s sister Lydia was also marking out a singing career in the drawing rooms of London.
 John would have been disappointed that only Ma, Hettie and Johnny would be travelling to Australia.
-John apparently wanted all his children to come to Australia, and in this endeavor over the next few years he was able to convince all his children to finish their contracts and work commitments and take up his offer of passage to Australia, so they could all be together again
+John apparently wanted all his children to come to Australia, and in this endeavour over the next few years he was able to convince all his children to finish their contracts and work commitments and take up his offer of passage to Australia, so they could all be together again.

 According to Actor’s Blood, Johnny, 12, Hettie, 14, and Ma Fuller arrived in Melbourne on 31 July 1891 aboard the Oratava.
 When I searched for their shipping records I picked up The Argus Newspaper clipping first and could see no mention of Hettie on the passenger list, however another newspaper The Adelaide Advertiser had a more complete list and she is clearly listed there along with her brother and their step-mother.